datalad-handbook/book/docs/usecases/HCP_dataset.rst

         datalad-id = d3fa72e4-2c2b-11ea-948f-0025904abcb0
     [...]

 For each subdataset (named after subject IDs), there is one entry.
+Thus, this superdatasets combines all individual datasets to the original HCP dataset structure.
 This (and only this) superdataset is published to a public :term:`GitHub` repository that anyone can :command:`datalad clone`.

+Data retrieval and interacting with the repository
+""""""""""""""""""""""""""""""""""""""""""""""""""

+Procedurally, getting data from this dataset is almost as simple as with any other public DataLad dataset: One needs to :command:`clone` the repository and use :command:`datalad get [-n] [-r] PATH` to retrieve any file, directory, or subdataset (content).
+But because the data will be downloaded from the HCP's AWS S3 bucket, users will need to create an account at `db.humanconnectome.org <http://db.humanconnectome.org>`_ to agree to the projects data usage terms and get credentials.
+When performing the first :command:`datalad get` for file contents, DataLad will prompt for these credentials interactively from the terminal.
+Once supplied, all subsequent :command:`get` commands will retrieve data right away.

+Internally, DataLad cleverly manages the crucial aspects of data retrieval:
-If you inspect the GitHub repository, though, you will find the the subdatasets will not resolve if you click on them, because they are not published to GitHub, but lie in the RIA store [#f4]_.
+Linking registered subdatasets to the correct dataset in the RIA store.
+If you inspect the GitHub repository, you will find that the subdatasets links in it will not resolve if you click on them, because none of the subdatasets was published to GitHub [#f4]_, but lie in the RIA store instead.
-This, however, is not a problem, and dataset or file content retrieval will work automatically with :command:`datalad get`: Each entry lists the subdatasets dataset ID, and based on a configuration of "subdataset-source-candidates" in ``.datalad/config`` of the superdataset, the subdataset ID is assembled to a RIA URL that retrieves the correct dataset from the store:
+Dataset or file content retrieval will nevertheless work automatically with :command:`datalad get`: Each ``.gitmodule`` entry lists the subdatasets dataset ID.
+Based on a configuration of "subdataset-source-candidates" in ``.datalad/config`` of the superdataset, the subdataset ID is assembled to a RIA URL that retrieves the correct dataset from the store by :command:`get`:

 .. code-block:: bash